-The Rhetoric Stage (High School) is the third and final level of the classical Trivium.
+The Rhetoric Stage (9th-12th) is the third and final level of the classical Trivium.
 In this stage, a student’s natural desire for self-expression is directed, in an even deeper way, towards those things which are noble, right, pure, and lovely.
 Ample opportunities for extensive writing, research, and oratory responses help students learn not just to express themselves, but to express themselves well.

 Interaction with classical, Biblical and sophisticated thought leads them not only to discern truth, but also to desire truth.
 Students read many of the great books often reserved for college-level students; discuss theology, politics, ethics; write and defend thesis; develop higher level mathematical reasoning; and design and report the findings of some of their own scientific experiments.